pesohs/SHA256-Password-Cracking-Project/README.md

 # SHA256-Password-Cracking-Project

+*LEGAL DISCLAIMER*

+This script is for educational purposes only and was created as part of the Python 101 course on TCM Academy, Use it only on data you own or are authorized to test.

 This script is a course project through the Python 101 course for Ethical Hacking at TCM Academy.

 This is another project I completed while going through the Python 101 course at TCM Academy,